NetSPI/PowerHunt/README.md

 * Please note that if analysis modules are not disabled, time to script completion may be longer.

 ## TODO
+* list folder - lolbin, management strings
 * Finalize credentials passthrough to ldap and remoting sessions
 * Finish adding analysis modules
+* add process data source
-* Create an HTML summary report
+* Create an HTML summary report (summary for disco, collection, analysis; main page for each with dig in html files)
 * add task author and userid mismatch test
 * add task owner outliers
 * add task creation outliers